ChicagoDave/sharpee/README.md

 #### Open design discussion
 ##### Naming conventions
 The naming convention may change to lang-en-US.cs to signify which language file to use when compiling a story.

+## Licensing

+This project's grammar system is inspired by and partially derived from the Inform 6 grammar library.

+Original work copyright: Graham Nelson 1993-2004 and David Griffith 2012-2024

+This project is licensed under the Artistic License 2.0.
+The full text of the license can be found in the COPYING file in the project root.

+The original Inform 6 library can be found at: https://gitlab.com/DavidGriffith/inform6lib/